Ndrek Luca: Life and career

 Luca was born in Dukagjin (today part of Mat) on 3 September 1927.
 He appeared in many films between 1963 and 1991.
 His family moved to Shkodër when he was young, where he finished school.

 After the liberation of the country, Ndreka went to study at the Aviation Academy in Belgrade (Yugoslavia).
 Although he continued his military education, he had a great passion for theater and opera.
 He followed them constantly during his school years.

 After graduating and returning to his homeland, his passion prompted him to ask the authorities of the time to become active with the Army Theater.

 He achieved this thanks to the talent and support of the Russian director of the People's Theater, Zina Andri.
 In 1950, he began working as a professional actor at the People's Theater (today the National Theater).

 His first performance at the Theater on November 11, 1950 was the role of Shpend Gjeto Plaku in the play "Halili dhe Hajria" by Kolë Jakova.

 The following performances in the plays are still remembered by those who have seen him on stage: “Halili and Hajrija”, “Shtatë Shaljanët” (drama written by Ndreku), “Dragon of Dragobisë”, “Familia e peshkatarit”, “Votra e huej” (written by Ndreku), “Toka jonë, Arturo ui”, “Otello”, “Orët e Kremlinit” etc.

-In addition to his extraordinary contribution to the Theater, Ndreku wrote several plays that were played on stage.
-But he made a great contribution to the newly created cinematography by playing over 30 characters in film.
+Ndreku wrote several plays that were played on stage and played over 30 characters in film.

 Although a lot of time has passed, the roles are remembered not only by his generation but also by today's generation.

 Among them, the following interpretations stand out: Dom Marku (“Commissioner of Light”), Ndrio (“Udha e shkronjave”), Gjini (“Plagë të vëreta”), Pjetër Mustaqekuqi (“Operation Fire”), Kapter Rahmiu (“Duel i hëstur”) etc.

 Ndrek was married to actress Mimika Luca.
 They have a son, businessman Gjergj Luca.
 Ndrek died on 13 January 1993, at the age of 65 after a cardiac arrest.